tburgin/FV2AuthPlugin/README.md

 # FV2AuthPlugin

-Here is an Authorization Plugin that is designed to automatically, seamlessly and silently add users to FileVault 2 while authenticating at the Login Window.
+Here is an Authorization Plugin that is designed to automatically, seamlessly and silently add users to FileVault 2 while the user is authenticating at the Login Window.

 ## system.login.console